eilbecklab/phenotipsbot/README.md

 Returns an arbitrary object on a patient page.

 #### get_owner(patient_id)
-Returns the name of the PhenoTips user that owns patient record.
+Returns the name of the PhenoTips user or group that owns patient record.
 The owner name is usually `xwiki:XWiki.<username>` if the collaborator is a user and `xwiki:Groups.<groupname>` if the collaborator is a group (see the [PhenoTips FAQ](https://phenotips.org/FAQ/What+do+identifiers+in+the+format+xwiki%3AGroups.Cardiology+mean)).
 However, this function removes `xwiki:` and `xwiki:XWiki.` automatically.